theSchein/pamela/docs/RAILWAY_DEPLOYMENT.md

-# Railway Deployment Guide for Discord Bot
+# Railway Deployment Guide for Pamela Agent

-Deploy your Pamela Discord bot to Railway for 24/7 operation.
+Deploy your Pamela Discord bot with Polymarket trading capabilities to Railway for 24/7 operation.

 ## Prerequisites